 Busy, Not Bad

 I try to follow Jesus’ example in my life.

 Jesus was VERY busy.

 Oh yes he was.

 For example, when his cousin and friend John the Baptist had just been beheaded, Jesus tried to go to an isolated place to mourn, but the crowds beat him there.
 What did he do?
-He healed their sick – one at a time – and then he served them all dinner.
+He got busy healing their sick – one at a time – and then he served them all dinner.

 Busy, Not Hurried

 Habitual hurry is unhealthy.
 It’s not good for your soul.

 Dallas Willard points out that there is a world of difference between being “busy” and being “hurried.”

 Being busy is an outward, physical condition.
 Being hurried is an inner, spiritual condition.